 The new Sri Lankan administration suspended the port city project for a year while it re-examined most accords that had been signed by the previous administration.
 CCCC had complained of hefty losses because of the work stoppage.

-As a result of the port city project and other infrastructure schemes, the Sri Lanka owes US$8 billion of debt to China.
+As a result of the port city project and other infrastructure schemes, Sri Lanka owes US$8 billion of debt to China.

 Although 70% of the Colombo development has been funded by China Development Bank, a state policy bank – a common arrangement for China’s Belt and Road infrastructure projects – it has been accused of lax environmental and social impact scrutiny compared to institutions such as the World Bank.